 - Four Temple University Lindback Teaching Award Winners — Chris Harper, Carolyn Kitch, Andrew Mendelson and Karen M. Turner

-- Five School of Communications and Theater Distinguished Teaching Award Winners — Carolyn Kitch, Karen M. Turner, Christopher Harper, Andrew Mendelson, Fabienne Darling-Wolf
+- Six School of Communications and Theater Distinguished Teaching Award Winners — Carolyn Kitch, Karen M. Turner, Christopher Harper, Andrew Mendelson, Fabienne Darling-Wolf and Lori Tharps

 - Two School of Communications and Theater Teaching Innovation Awards — Karen M. Turner, Christopher Harper,

 - Three-time Winner of the Messenger Award for Civil Rights Commentary — Linn Washington

 - 2006 James W. Carey Media Research Award Winner — Carolyn Kitch